ankumar/architecture/README.md

 Architecture is about [Systems Thinking](https://www.youtube.com/watch?v=OqEeIG8aPPk) including People, Process and Technology; synthesis of multiple perspectives, including social dynamics, domain-driven design, business models, and software architecture.
 It's not about code, and it's not a synonym for "software architecture".

-**"[Patterns](https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md) aren't prescriptive rules that say do this because it works.
+**"[Software Patterns](https://github.com/ankumar/Architecture/blob/master/Patterns/Stuff.md) aren't prescriptive rules that say do this because it works.
 They say this has worked in many cases, Try it and see if it works for you."**

 # Services
 * Designing Modularity & Interfaces